3 surprising differences between Lingala and English

 Lingala is a complex and rich language in terms of sounds and writing that can seems hard for people at the beginning.
 But its simple and straightforward syntax is easier than English.
 If you want to learn Lingala I will encourage you to do so.
 If you already have some knowledge and want to improve it, LingalaVision is the good starting point to help you to reach the upper level with a solid foundation for your vocabulary.

-Subscrib to the NewVisionLetter to receive your to receive your weekly dose of new words in Lingala
+Subscribe to the NewVisionLetter to receive your weekly dose of new words in Lingala.

 Are you an English speaker, learning Lingala?
-If so, how do you find it?
+If so, what differences or similarities do you find?
 Share your thoughts in the comments section below.

 lingalavision